arul1001/SECP1513-Technology-and-Information-System/README.md

 #
 ### My Reflection on SECP1513-Technology and Information System Course

 <p align="justify"> This course has given me a comprehensive introduction to Information Systems and Technology, both in theory and practice.
 Throughout the semester, I engaged in various assignments that deepened my understanding of core IT concepts.
 The jigsaw activity on computer hardware chapther helped me understand  to computer hardware and system in a collaborative way.
-I also explored different types of Operating System and their applications through open-ended assigment in Chapter 3-software, which enhanced my critical thinking and digital literacy.</p>
+I also explored different types of Operating System and their applications through open-ended assigment in Chapter 3-Software, which enhanced my critical thinking and digital literacy.</p>

 <p align="justify"> The most impactful part of the course was the series of industry talks, where I created posters, participated as a presenter, and gained real insights into the ICT job market, required industry skills, managing burnout in tech, and the future of Generative AI.
 These sessions helped me connect classroom knowledge with real-world applications. </p>

 <p align="justify"> Finally, the Design Thinking project allowed me to apply what I learned by developing an AI-based solution for personal finance management.
-This experience strengthened my problem-solving, teamwork, and creative thinking skills.</p>
+The process emphasized a user-centered approach, where we first had to understand users’ needs and challenges through research before proposing a solution.
+This helped me see the importance of empathy and real-world context in technology development.
+The experience also strengthened my problem-solving, teamwork, and creative thinking skills, as we worked collaboratively to design and present a practical, tech-driven solution.</p>

-<p align="justify"> Overall, the course helped me better understand the IT field and inspired me to explore career opportunities in the tech industry. </p>
+<p align="justify"> As a part-time student with professional experience, I found this course especially valuable in deepening my understanding of the IT field.
+It has not only broadened my perspective but also inspired me to explore future opportunities, particularly if I decide to pursue my goal of starting a test solution consultancy firm.</p>

 #